5alidz/tiny-schema-validator/README.md

 Returning `null` from visitor signals to ignore this node from the result, with the exception:
 `record | recordof | list | listof`, returning `null` signals to continue down recursively.

-So to return something from `record` visitor you will need to visit its children recursively.
+So to return something from `record` visitor for example, you will need to visit its children recursively.

-_Note_: in most cases defining only the primitive visitors is enough.

 Continuing from the previous `User` Example